what is Breast Reconstruction?

 Reconstruction surgery for the breasts is done to restore one or both of the breasts to a normal appearance in shape and size following a lumpectomy or mastectomy.
 This advanced and delicate procedure is also performed to reconstruct a breast damaged by a birth defect or trauma.
 Advanced techniques and tools in reconstructive surgery have made it possible for many women to feel whole again and attain natural-looking breasts, even after they have been removed.
 This surgery may involve multiple procedures and various stages that may be performed along with your cancer treatment or delayed until treatment is complete.

 Board-certified plastic surgeon Dr. Joseph Tamburrino is fellowship-trained in microsurgery and specializes in breast reconstruction for patients who have survived breast cancer or endured trauma.
 To carry out your procedure, he will create an individualized treatment plan with compassion and navigate with your cancer team to restore your feminine appearance and confidence.
-Prestige Institute for Plastic Surgery in Doylestown, PA and Cherry Hill, NJ is proud to help women rediscover their femininity following a mastectomy or lumpectomy.
+Prestige Institute for Plastic Surgery in Doylestown, PA is proud to help women rediscover their femininity following a mastectomy or lumpectomy.

 who can get it?